MOSO Real Estate Agent - Licensing and Onboarding

 Make sure your NMLS loan license is "California - DRE"

-- Look up on https://www.nmlsconsumeraccess.org if you currently has NMLS license under "California - DFPI" or "California - DRE".
+• Check https://www.nmlsconsumeraccess.org to see if you currently have an NMLS license listed under "California - DFPI" or "California - DRE".

 Sign the Real Estate Independent Contractor Agreement with Loan Factory.
 This may be automated and you may be able to sign online, as part of the onboarding process.